davep/davep.github.com/content/posts/2022/2022-10-05-on-to-something-new-redux.md

 *really* work on my Python coding as I work with Will and the rest of the team as part of Textualize.

-Or, as I put it on Twitter a few days ago:
+Or, as I put it on Twitter a few days ago: *"I'm going to be a Python impostor syndrome speedrunner"*.

-> I'm going to be a Python impostor syndrome speedrunner
+[^1]: Future edit to add: [it happened eventually](/2025/03/12/aging.html).

 [//]: # (2022-10-05-on-to-something-new-redux.md ends here)